Emanon (Wayne Shorter album)

-Emanon is a three-disc album by American jazz musician Wayne Shorter.
-The album was released on September 14, 2018 via Blue Note label, containing both studio and live recordings.
-It features his quartet with pianist Danilo Perez, bassist John Patitucci and drummer Brian Blade.
+Emanon is a three-disc album by jazz musician Wayne Shorter.
+The album was released on September 14, 2018, via Blue Note label, containing both studio and live recordings.
+It features his quartet with pianist Danilo Pérez, bassist John Patitucci and drummer Brian Blade.
 Emanon was initially a physical-only release available in two versions—a Standard Edition that includes three CDs with the graphic novel, and a Deluxe Edition that packages three vinyl LPs and three CDs with the graphic novel enclosed in a hardcover slipcase.
 As of January 26, 2019, the album has been added to the streaming service Spotify.

 Background

 "Emanon" is a title taken from a Dizzy Gillespie and Milton Shaw composition "Noname" spelled backward.
 The album is Shorter’s first in five years.
 The set is accompanied by a 74-page graphic novel created by Shorter together with writer Monica Sly and artist Randy DuBurke, whose career includes work for DC Comics.
 The book is a futuristic fantasy supported by Shorter’s philosophy of art.
 It tells the story of a “rogue philosopher” named Emanon who travels among worlds, spreading a message of truth and empowerment and fighting against the powers of evil.
 In his biography Shorter, a practicing Buddhist, explained "At this point I’m looking to express eternity in composition".